catherinepope/papermod/content/workshops/resources/narrative-cv-example-teams.md

 <details class="ocar-breakdown">

-<summary>💡 How this Personal Statement emerges from OCAR</summary>
+<summary>💡 How this Team Statement emerges from OCAR</summary>

 **Extended OCAR version (what you might draft first):**

 **Opening:** Climate change disproportionately affects marginalised communities, yet these voices are often absent from climate discourse and decision-making.
 Traditional approaches to climate communication struggle to convey both the urgency and the human dimensions of environmental crisis in ways that foster meaningful action.

-**Challenge:** How can we center the experiences and knowledge of frontline communities in climate discourse while creating accessible, emotionally resonant narratives that combine scientific understanding with lived experience and inspire equitable climate action?
+**Challenge:** How can we centre the experiences and knowledge of frontline communities in climate discourse while creating accessible, emotionally resonant narratives that combine scientific understanding with lived experience and inspire equitable climate action?

 **Action:** Our team brings together complementary expertise: Dr. Martinez's creative practice in participatory theatre and community arts (Module 1, 4); Dr. Chen's environmental data visualisation and accessible science communication (Module 1, 4); Dr. Okafor's community-engaged research and equitable partnership methodologies (Module 2, 4); and Early Career Researcher Jamie Williams's experience in inclusive research practices and digital storytelling (Module 1, 2, 3).
 Together, we have developed arts-based methods for climate communication, built authentic community partnerships, supported diverse researchers, and contributed to more inclusive approaches within our respective fields.